JosephRPalmer/ecowitt-bridge/README.md

 # Ecowitt Bridge

-This python app creates an endpoint from which you can resend Ecowitt stats to Homebridge for use in Homekit but also presents you a Prometheus exporter endpoint.
+This python app creates an endpoint from which you can resend Ecowitt stats to Homebridge for use in Homekit or HomeAssistant but also presents you a Prometheus exporter endpoint.

 ## Working Items
 - Prometheus Exporter
 - Homebridge Forwarder
+- HomeAssistant Forwarder

 ## How To Use